EmilyMeuer/zam/README.md

 }
 ```

-When we update a components innerHTML, we call this.mount().
+When we update a component's innerHTML, we call this.mount().
 Then, all of the given element's descendents are re-rendered and mounted (that's why we have the mounted function - so we know when a component has successfully mounted).

 ```javascript
 class Item extends Zam.component {